gitaarik/lit-state/README.md

 derived classes.
 For example, you can put each state class in a separate file, collected in a `state/` folder, and import them at the places you need.

-### Only new assigns trigger a rerender.
-Updating a object/array won't trigger a rerender.
+### Only new assigns trigger a re-render.
+Updating a object/array won't trigger a re-render.

 Just like LitElement's
 [properties](https://lit-element.polymer-project.org/guide/properties),
-only a new assign of the `stateVar` triggers a rerender.
+only a new assign of the `stateVar` triggers a re-render.
 Doing something like this won't:

 ```javascript